InetIntel/dynamically-unused-space-monitor/README.md

-# MORP4:A Dynamic Network Telescope
+# MORP4:Monitoring active network space dynamically

 A _network telescope_ passively monitors traffic reaching Internet address space that is not assigned to any hosts but is advertised to